lindsaykwardell/elm-vue-bridge/docs/learn/why-elm.md

 ## A delightful language

-One of the things that most caught my attention when starting with Elm was how nice it felt to work with.
-I would often find myself starting to use its syntax, or wishing I could do things in the way that Elm is structured, rather than continue to use the Javascript approach.
-The reliability it provided, plus the developer experience, has made Elm the language I turn to for any long-term side project (my longest lasting side project was started over two years ago, and I can still do a complete refactor of it with confidence that I'm not breaking something or missing a change).
+One of the things that catches many developers' interest when starting with Elm was how nice it feels to work with.
+The language and its tooling lend itself to a friendly developer experience, including helpful error messages, a consistent ecosystem, and a resulting codebase that feels safe enough to refactor when the time comes.

 ### Helpful Compiler